-Syria’s coastline measures 183 kilometres.
-Syria’s land boundaries stretch across 2,253 kilometres.
-The length of its borders with Turkey is 822 kilometres; with Iraq 605 kilometres; and with Jordan and Lebanon 375 kilometres.
-The length of its border with Israel, with which it is officially still at war, is only 76 kilometres.
+Syria’s coastline measures 183 kilometers.
+Syria’s land boundaries stretch across 2,253 kilometers.
+Its borders with Turkey are 822 kilometers, with Iraq 605 kilometers, and with Jordan and Lebanon 375 kilometers.
+Its border with Israel, which is officially still at war, is only 76 kilometers.

-Syria’s surface equals 185,180 square kilometres, including the 1,295 square kilometres of Israeli-occupied Golan Heights.
+Syria’s surface equals 185,180 square kilometers, including the 1,295 square kilometers of Israeli-occupied Golan Heights.

-The country is seventeen times larger than its neighbour Lebanon, eight times the size of Israel and twice that of Jordan.
+The country is seventeen times larger than its neighbor Lebanon, eight times the size of Israel and twice that of Jordan.

-But Syria is dwarfed by its neighbours in the north and east: it is only a quarter of Turkey’s size, and it is 2.5 times smaller than Iraq.
+But Syria is dwarfed by its neighbors in the north and east: it is only a quarter of Turkey’s size, and it is 2.5 times smaller than Iraq.

 Unless stated otherwise, information in this chapter is provided by Strategy & National Environment Action Plan and by The State of the Environment and Development in the Mediterranean, 2009)

 Syria has many environmental problems.
-These include deforestation, overgrazing, soil erosion, desertification, water pollution from the dumping of raw sewage and wastes from petroleum refining, and inadequate supplies of potable water.
-Water shortages, exacerbated by population growth, industrial expansion, and water pollution are a significant long-term constraint on economic development.
+These include deforestation, overgrazing, soil erosion, desertification, water pollution from the dumping of raw sewage and wastes from petroleum refining, and inadequate potable water supplies.
+Water shortages, exacerbated by population growth, industrial expansion, and water pollution, are a significant long-term economic development constraint.
 Dust storms and sandstorms are natural hazards in desert areas.

-The air pollution is extremely high in Syria’s big cities.
-Average concentrations of carbon monoxide vary between 2 and 20 ppm, due to the dense traffic (allowable limit specified by World Health Organization: 9 ppm).
+Air pollution is extremely high in Syria’s big cities.
+Average carbon monoxide concentrations vary between 2 and 20 ppm due to the dense traffic (allowable limit specified by World Health Organization: 9 ppm).
 CO2 emissions amounted to 3 metric tons per capita (World Bank 2009).
 Furthermore, public transport is often inadequate.
 For these and other reasons, the decision was made to build a metro.
-The estimated cost of one billion euro is partly financed by the European Union (by means of the European Investment Bank, EIB and its Facility for Euro-Mediterranean Investment and Partnership, FEMIP), as part of a package to help modernize Syrian cities (urban renewal, urban traffic and transport, public tourist facilities, wastewater, and solid waste management).
-The preliminary studies concerning the subway were to be finished by 2009, a tender issued in 2010 and the first line, the ‘Green Line’, running east-west, finished by 2016.
-In July 2010, plans about the metro were updated.
+The European Union partly finances the estimated cost of one billion euro (using the European Investment Bank, EIB, and its Facility for Euro-Mediterranean Investment and Partnership, FEMIP), as part of a package to help modernize Syrian cities (urban renewal, urban traffic, and transport, public tourist facilities, wastewater, and solid waste management).
+The preliminary studies concerning the subway were to be finished by 2009, a tender issued in 2010, and the first line, the ‘Green Line,’ running east-west, finished by 2016.
+In July 2010, plans for the metro were updated.

-The Strategy & National Environmental Action Plan (sponsored by UNDP and World Bank) states: ‘For a long time, Syria was renowned for its very diverse geographic and climatic features, which provided a variety of environments suitable for a wide range of plant and animal species, and a great genetic diversity within these.
-However, as consequence of natural habitat destruction, accompanied by population growth and associated human activities, urban development and agricultural expansion, many categories of biological and genetic resources are being depleted and endangered.’
+The Strategy & National Environmental Action Plan (sponsored by UNDP and World Bank) states: ‘For a long time, Syria was renowned for its very diverse geographic and climatic features, which provided a variety of environments suitable for a wide range of plant and animal species, and great genetic diversity within these.
+However, due to natural habitat destruction, accompanied by population growth and associated human activities, urban development, and agricultural expansion, many categories of biological and genetic resources are being depleted and endangered.’
 Whatever the subject (water resources and quality, air quality, biodiversity, wastes), the report is deeply disheartening.
 Since it was published (2003), some projects (reforestation, wastewater treatment, sustainable use of resources, protected areas) were initiated, and some progress was made, but finances are a permanent problem.

 Among the positive results is the fact that there are now 24 protected areas, including the Abu Qubays PA (Protected Area) in central north-western Syria (Hama governorate), the Furunluq PA in the north-western coastal region (Latakia governorate), and Jabal Abd al-Aziz PA in the north-east (al-Hasaka governorate).